the-scouts/por/src/por/expected/chapter-4.exp.rst

 e.
 All Explorer Scout Units are required to be open to male and female membership except in special situations.
 Special situations include those where there are specific cultural or religious requirements for single sex Explorer Scout Units.

 f.
-The operation of the Unit must be overseen by a Leader or team of Leaders.
+The operation of a Unit must be overseen by a Leader or team of Leaders.

-   A Section Leadership team comprises of all Section Leaders, Assistant Section Leaders and Section/Unit Assistants working with the Unit.
-Working with the Section Leadership team, the Section Leader(s) have responsibility for the planning of the programme and the management of the Unit.
+   A Unit Leadership team comprises of all Section Leaders, Assistant Section Leaders and Section/Unit Assistants working with the Unit.
+Working with the Unit Leadership team, the Section Leader(s) have responsibility for the planning of the programme and the management of the Unit.

-   Where there is more than one Section Leader appointed, only one of the Section Leaders may opt-in to be an ex officio member of the Group Executive Committee `(rule 3.23(b)(iii) </por/3-the-scout-group/323-the-constitution-of-the-scout-group/>`__).
+   Where there is more than one Section Leader appointed to the Unit, only one of the Section Leaders may opt-in to be an ex officio member of the Group Executive Committee (rule 3.24(b)(iii)).

 g.
 The delivery of the Unit programme is the responsibility of the Section Leadership team, led by the Section Leader.
 Additional adults (for example parents, subject experts from the community) may be used on a regular or occasional basis to support the programme delivery.
 All additional adults need to conform to the Personal Enquiry and criminal records disclosures checks requirements detailed in `Rule 4.28(b) </por/4-the-scout-district/rule-428-the-appointment-of-adults-in-the-scout-district/>`__.